joelcodin/Simple-Python-Calculator/README.md

 - `eval()` works for simple projects, but it is not a safe choice for untrusted input.
 - The multiplication button displays `x`, but internally uses `*` for calculation.

-## Screenshot

-Run the app to open the calculator window.

-## License

-You can add an `MIT` license if you want other people to freely use and modify the project.